Thinking of starting your own business? Congratulations. The entrepreneurial itch is just beginning.

 Eventually, you might feel comfortable with your income and scale back your time working.
 You may live comfortably off 20 hours of work and take the rest off.

 The inverse is true, too.
 You might want to deep dive into your work and pour your heart and soul into it—you can do that, as well.
 You get to control your schedule.

+Don’t be constrained by the fluctuating rules (and trends) of workspace policies.
 Small businesses and corporations alike often require you to work in determined locations.
 Even “remote” policies often have red tape that demand you live in specific geographic areas.

 When you’re the business owner, you can work from your home, a co-working space, an office, or even the local coffee shop.
 You can take your work with you on the go, whether that’s the stereotypical beachside resort (please don’t get sand in your laptop) or the back of an RV on a nationwide road trip.

 What’s your dream workspace?
 Is it a loft space with a ping-pong table?
 What about a giant corner office?
 Or maybe, it’s working at a collaborative coworking space or incubator?

 3. Make More Money

 Unless you’re on commission, there’s likely a cap to your full-time income.
 You’re given a salary (regardless of your input or performance), and the only way to get beyond that is maybe with an end-of-year bonus.
 Plus, the time it takes to get to mid-level management, even in the most progressive of organizations, can take years of loyalty and corporate-culture assimilation.